Financial contagion: History

 The term "contagion" was first introduced in July 1997, when the currency crisis in Thailand quickly spread throughout East Asia and then on to Russia and Brazil.
 Even developed markets in North America and Europe were affected, as the relative prices of financial instruments shifted and caused the collapse of Long-Term Capital Management (LTCM), a large U.S. hedge fund.
-The financial crisis beginning from Thailand with the collapse of the Thai baht spread to Indonesia, the Philippines, Malaysia, South Korea and Hong Kong in less than 2 months.
+The financial crisis beginning from Thailand with the collapse of the Thai baht spread to Indonesia, the Philippines, Malaysia, South Korea and Hong Kong in less than two months.
 This caused economists to realize the importance of financial contagion and produced a large volume of researches on it.
 Yet, there were episodes of international financial crisis that occurred before the introduction of the term contagion.

 Some analysts, including Bordo and Murshid, identify the crisis that happened in 1825 as the first international financial crisis.
 "The liberation of Latin American in the early 1820s led to a massive inflow of capital from Britain to finance the exploitation of gold and silver mines and of sovereign loans to the newly independent republics."
 Between new industries beginning to grow, an increase in foreign influence, and a liberal monetary expansion after the Napoleonic Wars, there was an increase in irrationality on the London Stock Exchange.
 As a result, the bank decided to increase its discount rate.
 The stock market crashed in October, which triggered a banking crisis around December.
 This crisis spread throughout the continent.
 "This crisis spread to Latin America as the overseas loans were cut off, a decline in investment and exports reduced tax revenues and led to sovereign debt defaults across the region."

 One of the biggest worldwide crises was the stock market crash on Wall Street in October 1929.
-The failure from 1929–33 was foreshadowed by collapses in commodity prices in multiple emerging nations.
+The failure from 1929 to 1933 was foreshadowed by collapses in commodity prices in multiple emerging nations.
 The stock market boom in New York by 1928 choked off U.S. capital flows to central Europe and Latin America and precipitated currency crises in a number of countries (Australia, Argentina, Uruguay, and Brazil) and early in 1929.
 The Wall Street crash caused stock market scares globally.
 This is known as the Great Depression.
 The U.S. crisis in 1929 turned into the Great Depression by 1930 and 1931 because the Federal Reserve was unsuccessful at relieving multiple banking panics.
 The resultant collapse in prices and output worldwide forced sovereign borrowers to cut back on servicing their debts and then to default, precipitating a collapse of foreign lending in 1931.